top of page

 Release date:

-Lee Valley Regional Park Authority’s conservation team is inviting wildlife enthusiasts to join them for the Bittern Roost Watch in River Lee Country Park on Sunday 4 February to help track the Bittern.
+Lee Valley Regional Park Authority’s conservation team is inviting wildlife enthusiasts to join them on Sunday 19 January for the Bittern Roost Watch in River Lee Country Park to help track the Bittern.

 Set overlooking Seventy Acres Lake, the Wildlife Discovery Centre is one of the best places in the country to see wintering Bittern, a member of the Heron family that returns to overwinter in the valley’s reedbeds, alongside other winter visitors including Teal, the UK’s smallest duck and the impressive Smew.